Building future for a billion voices: the best of Indian architecture in 2022

 When Amit Dhanani and Vishal Shetty of Thyme & Reason Hospitality and Bad Management sat down with architect Nuru Karim to discuss their new café in Mumbai, neither of them expected magic in cardboard.

 The café took approximately nine months to complete, including three months of intensive research and development.
-“The project is sited in BKC, Mumbai, prime real estate, which commands extremely high rentals.
-Time is money and the pressure was on us to deliver in timely fashion not only a radical idea, but also a working self-sustaining solution,” says Karim.
+“The project is situated in BKC, Mumbai, prime real estate, which commands extremely high rentals.
+Time is money and the pressure was on us to deliver in a timely fashion not only a radical idea but also a working self-sustaining solution,” says Karim.

 So tell us more about the learnings from the R&D. “The idea is to have continued conservations amongst various stakeholders about the environment and collectively combat climate change.
 To cite an example, the United Kingdom has an impressive ’recycling‘ policy, where approximately 67 per cent of paper and cardboard is recycled every year.
 That’s close to 3.5 million cars taken off the roads annually!
 The construction industry is one of the largest contributors of greenhouse emissions and it was important for us as designers to probe for a higher cause impacting the environment through innovative use of material.”

-That is an incredibly hardworking material - one wouldn’t have expected this much out of the humble cardboard.
+That is an incredibly hardworking material, one wouldn’t have expected this much out of the humble cardboard.
 Whose idea was it?
 “It was a collaborative effort where concept ideation was concerned.
 However, I would like to give Amit Dhanani and Vishal Shetty all the credit for this incredible journey that we have had and continue to have.
-Cardboard is, as a matter of fact, 100 per cent recyclable and bio-degradable.
+Cardboard is, as a matter of fact, 100 per cent recyclable and biodegradable.
 It is an extremely versatile material, which exhibits excellent sound absorption properties.
-It is also comprised of approximately 50 per cent air, which makes it light weight and durable,” adds Karim.
+It also comprises approximately 50 per cent air, which makes it lightweight and durable,” adds Karim.

 To sum up the experience that is Cardboard Bombay in the architect’s own words, “Cardboard, a material of humble origins has stood the test of time and has been deliberately injected into the glass monolithic architecture of Bandra Kurla Complex, Mumbai’s prime central business district, to advocate the environmental imbalance of recent trends of urbanism.
 We are hoping that this space evolves into a vibrant hub for dialogue and conversation on the role of design, material and technology in protecting the earth’s resources towards a sustainable future.”
 We are hoping too!